East Asian religions: Shinto

-Interaction with Dharmic religions
+Interaction with Indian religions

 The entry of Buddhism into China from the Indian subcontinent was marked by interaction and syncretism with Taoism in particular.
 Originally seen as a kind of "foreign Taoism", Buddhism's scriptures were translated into Chinese using the Taoist vocabulary.
 Chan Buddhism was particularly modelled after Taoism, integrating distrust of scripture, text and even language, as well as the Taoist views of embracing "this life", dedicated practice and the "every-moment".
 In the Tang period Taoism incorporated such Buddhist elements as monasteries, vegetarianism, prohibition of alcohol, the doctrine of emptiness, and collecting scripture into tripartite organisation.
 During the same time, Chan Buddhism grew to become the largest sect in Chinese Buddhism.

 The Buddha's "Dharma" seemed alien and amoral to conservative and Confucian sensibilities.
 Confucianism promoted social stability, order, strong families, and practical living, and Chinese officials questioned how monastic lifestyle and personal attainment of enlightenment benefited the empire.
 However, Buddhism and Confucianism eventually reconciled after centuries of conflict and assimilation.

 Ideological and political rivals for centuries, Taoism, Confucianism, and Buddhism deeply influenced one another.
 They did share some similar values.
 All three embraced a humanist philosophy emphasising moral behavior and human perfection.
 In time, most Chinese people identified to some extent with all three traditions simultaneously.
 This became institutionalised when aspects of the three schools were synthesised in the Neo-Confucian school.